 (b) When Load Profile Segment definitions change; and

-(c) At least one time per year during the Annual Validation process.
+(c) At least one time per year during the Business Annual Validation process; or

+(d) At least one time per three years during the Residential Annual Validation process.

 (3) At the start of the validation process, the Transmission and/or Distribution Service Provider (TDSP) shall be asked by ERCOT to confirm contact information for the primary and backup TDSP contact persons.
 ERCOT shall provide the TDSP contact information on an ERCOT contact person.